Complete positivity and distance-avoiding sets: A conic-programming formulation for the independence number

-De Klerk and Pasechnik~\cite{KlerkP2007} observed that a theorem of Motzkin and Straus~\cite{MotzkinS1965} implies that the last inequality in~\eqref{eq:ineq-chain} is actually an identity; a streamlined proof of this fact goes as follows.
+De Klerk and Pasechnik~\cite{KlerkP2007} observed that a theorem of Motzkin and Straus~\cite{MotzkinS1965} implies that the last inequality in~\eqref{eq:ineq-chain} is actually tight; a streamlined proof of this fact goes as follows.
 If~$A$ is a feasible solution of~$\vartheta(G, \Ccal(V))$, then, after suitable normalization,

 where~$\alpha_i > 0$, $f_i \geq 0$, and~$\|f_i\| = 1$ for all~$i$.
 Since~$\|f_i\| = 1$, we have $\tr f_i \otimes f_i^* = 1$, and then since $\tr A = 1$ we must have $\alpha_1 + \cdots + \alpha_n = 1$.
 It follows that for some~$i$ we have~$\langle J, f_i \otimes f_i^*\rangle \geq \langle J, A\rangle$; assume then that this is the case for~$i = 1$.